 The Rodney Coast Challenge multisport course description is as follows:

 10 Km Forest Run, from Rimmer Road forest entrance to Rimmer Road forest entrance.
-2023 TEMPORARY RUN ROUTE CHANGE still in play until we can get back to the beach start line.

 30 Km Road Cycle stage heads out from Rimmer Road on to S.H.
 16 through Helensville, Kaukapakapa, and onto Makarau